Lochnivar/first-children/hypatia/worlds/hegemon.md

 - Reset mechanics (if any)
 - Resistance movement structure

+**Connection to Stratara:**
+- See [Hegemon-Stratara Connection](hegemon-stratara-connection.md) for exploration of dual board meta-game concept
+- Both worlds can function as interconnected game boards
+- Potential for cross-world interactions, soul transfer, and coordinated strategies

 **Note:** This world concept is similar to Stratara but focuses on strategic conquest and geopolitical manipulation rather than Risk-style territory control.
 Both demonstrate collaborative creation conflicts but explore different aspects of the framework.
+They can also function as two interconnected boards in a larger meta-game.

 ---